Police appeal for help to trace an elderly man with Alzheimer’s who has been reported missing in Edinburgh

-Walter Anderson: Police appeal for information as concerns grow for missing 84-year-old man
+Walter Anderson: Police re-appeal for information as concerns grow for missing 85-year-old Alzheimer's sufferer

-Police in Edinburgh are appealing for help to trace an elderly man with Alzheimer’s who has been reported missing in the city.
+Police in Edinburgh have put out a second appeal for help to trace an elderly man with Alzheimer’s who has been reported missing in the city.

-Mr Anderson may wearing a short navy blue jacket and is known to frequent the west side of Edinburgh.
+He may be wearing a short navy blue jacket and is known to frequent the west side of Edinburgh.

 Inspector Claire Masterton, of Edinburgh Drylaw Station, said: “Walter has Alzheimers so he may appear confused or lost.
 We are becoming increasingly concerned for his welfare and are keen to find him as soon as possible.